Wolfie-San/Espeon-abiities-for-the-club/README.md

 Paste the code  into Tampermonkey.

 cammands:
-/charm
+/do /charm
-/calm mind
+/do /calm-mind
-/attract
+/do /attract
-/seduce
+/do /seduce